jdslabs/xmos_dfu/README.md

 # DFU Loader for XMOS based JDS Labs DACs
 This script was originally distributed as a component of the [XMOS USB Audio 2.0 Reference Software](http://www.xmos.com/products/development-kits/usbaudio2) Version 6.15.2, and has been modified to facilitate firmware updates via DFU mode for the following XMOS based JDS Labs, Inc. devices:

 - Atom DAC(+)
 - EL DAC II(+)
 - Element II
 - Element III

+## License
   A copy of the original AS-IS [License](https://github.com/jdslabs/xmos_dfu/blob/main/LICENSE.txt) is included within this repository.

+## General Knowledge
+- This script only supports the USB devices listed above.
+Only connect one (1) JDS Labs DAC at a time!
+- A _direct_ USB connection is required.
+USB hubs are known to prevent DFU communication.
+- M1 based Macs: See #2

 # Usage in macOS
 This process has been tested under Big Sur on Intel based Macs.
 You may need to alter the Makefile and